China–Philippines relations: Major agreements

-In 2009, the Philippines and China signed the Joint Action Plan for Strategic Cooperation, a five-year agreement to increase cooperation in all areas.
+In 2009, the Philippines and China signed the Joint Action Plan for Strategic Cooperation, a five-year agreement outlining increased cooperation in various areas.

-In 2016, Philippine president Rodrigo Duterte and Chinese leader Xi Jinping created the biannual Bilateral Consultation Mechanism on the South China Sea, a process allowing the two nations to peacefully manage disputes and strengthen their relations.
+In 2016, Philippine president Rodrigo Duterte and Chinese leader Xi Jinping created the biannual Bilateral Consultation Mechanism on the South China Sea, a mechanism for bilateral dialogue on disputes in the South China Sea and other issues of concern.

 On 16 November 2017, the Philippines and China signed fourteen deals on a variety of issues, including transportation and military aid, worth approximately US$21.6 million.

 In July 2019, UN ambassadors of 37 countries, including Philippines, signed a joint letter to the United Nations Human Rights Council defending China's policies of persecution of Uyghurs in Xinjiang.
 The Philippines was one of 16 countries that defended China's policies in Xinjiang in 2019 but did not do so in 2020.

 Belt and Road Initiative

-During the respective visits of Philippine President Rodrigo Duterte to the People's Republic of China and the Chinese Communist Party general secretary Xi Jinping's visit to the Philippines, the two agreed to a significant increase of Official Development Assistance (ODA) from the People's Republic of China as part of Xi's Belt and Road Initiative.
+During the respective visits of Philippine President Rodrigo Duterte to the People's Republic of China and the Chinese Communist Party general secretary Xi Jinping's visit to the Philippines, the two agreed to increase China's Official Development Assistance (ODA) to the Philippines from the People's Republic of China as part of China's Belt and Road Initiative.
 However, concerns were soon raised over the terms and conditions of the ODA funding and the lack of transparency into the details.
 As of 2018, the delivery of that aid had also stalled, with few firm commitments put in place by the Xi administration.
-Despite this, the Duterte administration continued to make the relationship a major part of its economic agenda.
+The Duterte administration nevertheless continued to make the relationship a major part of its economic agenda.
+During the Duterte administration, several infrastructure projects were pursued with Chinese financing or in connection with the Belt and Road Initiative, including the Subic–Clark Railway, Mindanao Railway, and PNR South Long Haul projects.
+However, financing for these three railway projects encountered delays; in 2022, the Philippine government withdrew the loan applications after the Chinese government had not acted on the funding requests.
+In January 2023, during the Marcos administration, the Philippines and China nevertheless signed a memorandum of understanding on cooperation under the Belt and Road Initiative, alongside other bilateral agreements concerning infrastructure and development cooperation.
+Later that year, the Philippines dropped China as a financing partner for the three railway projects, with the Department of Transportation stating that alternative sources of financing would be explored.

 During the Marcos Jr. administration in 2023, the Philippines withdrew from the Belt and Road initiative.